Joan N. Ericksen

-Joan Nancy Ericksen (born in 1954), formerly known as Joan Ericksen Lancaster, is an American lawyer and jurist serving as a senior United States district judge of the United States District Court for the District of Minnesota.
+Joan Nancy Ericksen (born 1954), formerly Joan Ericksen Lancaster, is an American lawyer and jurist serving as a senior United States district judge of the United States District Court for the District of Minnesota.

 Early life and education

-Born in St. Paul, Minnesota, Ericksen graduated from St. Olaf College with a Bachelor of Arts degree in 1977 and later from University of Minnesota Law School with a Juris Doctor in 1981.
-She earned a Master of Arts degree in political theory from the University of Oxford.
+Born in St. Paul, Minnesota, Ericksen graduated from St. Olaf College with a Bachelor of Arts degree in 1977 and from University of Minnesota Law School with a Juris Doctor in 1981.
+She also earned a special diploma of social studies in political theory from Hertford College, Oxford in 1975.

 Career

 Ericksen began her legal career working in private practice from 1981 to 1983.
 She was an assistant United States attorney for the District of Minnesota from 1983 to 1993.
 She was in private practice in Minnesota from 1993 to 1995.
-She was a judge on the 4th Judicial District Court for Hennepin County, Minnesota, from 1995 to 1998.
-She was an associate justice of the Minnesota Supreme Court from 1998 to 2002.
+She was appointed by Arne Carlson to be a judge on the 4th Judicial District Court for Hennepin County, Minnesota, from 1995 to 1998.
+She was again appointed by Carlson to succeed Sandra Gardebring Ogren as an associate justice of the Minnesota Supreme Court from 1998 to 2002.

 Federal judicial service

-Ericksen was nominated to the United States District Court for the District of Minnesota by President George W. Bush on January 23, 2002, to the seat vacated by Judge Paul A. Magnuson.
-Ericksen was confirmed by the Senate by a 99–0 vote on April 25, 2002, and received her commission on May 1, 2002.
+On January 23, 2002, President George W. Bush nominated Ericksen to the United States District Court for the District of Minnesota seat vacated by Judge Paul A. Magnuson.
+Ericksen was confirmed by the Senate by a 99–0 vote on April 25, and received her commission on May 1.
 She assumed senior status on October 15, 2019.

-She was appointed as a judge to the United States Alien Terrorist Removal Court in 2023 and designated as chief judge in 2025.
+Ericksen was appointed as a judge to the United States Alien Terrorist Removal Court in 2023 and designated as the court's chief judge in 2025.